Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Analysis.md

 ## Map fMRI Time Series Onto Indiviudal Cortical Surfaces (Convert Native to Template Space)
 1. Download MNE
 2. `tcsh`
-3. `vi .cshrc` make sure you have the correct environment set up:
+3. `vi .cshrc` make sure you have the correct environment set up that looks like this (ensure MNE roots are correct for you computer):

 `setenv FREESURFER_HOME /Applications/freesurfer/7.4.1`